alegrigoriev/svn2git/README.md

 If a refname produced for a directory collides with a refname for a different directory, the program will try to create an unique name by appending `__<number>` to it.

-The program creates a special ref for each commit it makes, to map SVN revisions to Git commits.
+If `--create-revision-refs` is present in the command line, the program creates a special ref for each commit it makes, to map SVN revisions to Git commits.
 An optional `<RevisionRef>` specification defines how the revision ref name root is formatted.
-Without `<RevisionRef>` specification, an implicit mapping will make refnames for branches (Git ref matching `refs/heads/<branch name>`) as `refs/revisions/<branch name>/r<rev number>`, and for tag branches (Git ref matching `refs/tags/<tag name>`) as `refs/revisions/<branch name>/r<rev number>`.
+A default mapping will make
+refnames for branches (Git ref matching `refs/heads/<branch name>`) as `refs/revisions/<branch name>/r<rev number>`, and for tag branches (Git ref matching `refs/tags/<tag name>`) as `refs/revisions/<branch name>/r<rev number>`.